VanessaVallarini/account-producer-service/README.md

 # account-producer-service

 ## About
-Service responsible for account management, integration with partners, such as Via Cep and with the producer service - the only one that has a direct connection to the database.
+Service responsible for:
+- Produce account creation, update and deletion messages;
+- Return accounts or inform when account does not exist and
+- Integrate with partners, such as Via Cep.

 ## Technologies
 * Golang 1.18